• 0

 Ultimately raised beds come in all sorts of shapes and sizes and many materials.
 Raised beds are great for a quick-fix garden design and can be incorporated into any garden.
 A recent family garden transformation utilised them excellently, as can be seen here.

-Whether growing your own veg or planning your own fantastic garden design, raised beds are an excellent choice.
-They allow you to pick your own soil and avoid growing in soggy wet clay or on uneven ground.
-So they are a great beginner gardening choice!
+Whether you're growing your own vegetables or planning a fantastic garden design, raised beds are an excellent choice.
+They allow you to pick your own soil and avoid growing in soggy, wet clay or uneven ground, so they're a great beginner gardening choice!

 Now you've read my guide to raised beds I'd love to hear from you on Social media, either by TweetingFacebook or Instagram.
 Why not let me help you with my YouTube Gardening guides?